rggen/rggen/README.md

 ### Installatin Command

-To isnstall RgGen and necessary libraries, use this command:
+RgGen depends on [RgGen::Core](https://github.com/rggen/rggen-core), [RgGen::SystemVerilog](https://github.com/rggen/rggen-systemverilog), [RgGen::SpreadsheetLoader](https://github.com/rggen/rggen-spreadsheet-loader) and other Ruby libraries.
+To install RgGen and dependencies, use the command below:

 ```
 $ gem install rggen
 ```

-RgGen and libraries will be installed on your system root.
+RgGen and dependencies will be installed on your system root.

 If you want to install them on other location, you need to specify install path and set the `GEM_PATH` environment variable: